Milo Yiannopoulos' Publisher Accused Of 'Spreading Hate' With Book Deal

 The publisher had issued a statement distancing itself from Yiannopoulos’ views, saying it had “never condoned discrimination or hate speech in any form” but published “a wide range of authors with greatly varying and frequently controversial opinions”.

-On Tuesday, the UK arm of the publisher told The Bookseller it had no plans to publishing the Yiannopolous’ book, Dangerous, in Britain.
+On Tuesday, the UK arm of the publisher told The Bookseller it had no plans to publish Yiannopolous’ new book, Dangerous, in Britain.

 The publisher did not respond to HuffPost UK’s requests for comment.